cemu-project/Cemu/BUILD.md

       * `cd dependencies/vcpkg && git fetch --unshallow`
 * `Please ensure you're using the latest port files with git pull and vcpkg update.`
    * Either:
-      * Update vcpkg by running by the following command:
+      * Update vcpkg by running the following command:
          * `git submodule update --remote dependencies/vcpkg`
       * If you are sure vcpkg is up to date, check the following logs:
          * `Cemu/dependencies/vcpkg/buildtrees/wxwidgets/config-x64-linux-out.log`